-The PRT will then score qualifying technical and cost proposals not eliminated by the county in Phase I. The PRT will assess how well proposer meets the requirements as specified in Sections 2.6 and 2.7 of this RFP.
+The PRT will then score qualifying technical and cost proposals not eliminated by Board/County in Phase I. The PRT will assess how well proposer meets the requirements as specified in Section 2.6 of this RFP.
 Using the Technical and Cost Proposal Scoring Sheet for Phase II scoring, the PRT will read, review, and discuss the proposals and reach consensus on the final score for each qualifying proposal.

-Phase III.
-Review by CDJFS Director and/or County Board:
+Phase III: Review by CCDJFS Director and/or County Board:

-See Section 4.3 Final Review.
+See Section 4.3 Final Review

-4.2.
-Review Process Caveats
+4.2 Review Process Caveats

-Counties reserve the right to reject proposals, in whole or in part, received in response to this request.
+Counties reserve the right to reject any and all proposals, in whole or in part, received in response to this request.
 Counties may waive minor defects in the RFP that are not material when no prejudice will result to the rights of any proposer or to the public.
 Counties may, at their sole discretion, waive minor errors or omissions in proposers' proposals/forms when those errors do not unreasonably obscure the meaning of the content.

-Counties reserve the right to request clarifications from proposers regarding any information in their proposals/forms, and may request such clarification as it deems necessary at any point in the proposal review process.
-Any such requests for proposal clarification when initiated by counties, and proposers' verbal or written response to those requests, shall not be considered a violation of the communication prohibitions contained in Section 1.5 of this RFP.
+Counties reserve the right to request clarifications from proposers regarding any information in their proposals/forms and may request such clarification as it deems necessary at any point in the proposal review process.
+Any such requests for proposal clarification when initiated by Boards, and proposers' verbal or written response to those requests, shall not be considered a violation of the communication prohibitions contained in Section 1.6 of this RFP.
 Such communications are expressly permitted when initiated by counties, but will be initiated at the sole discretion of counties.

-Should a county determine a need for interviewing proposers prior to making a final selection, notwithstanding the fact that no two proposals have received substantially similar scoring in accordance with Section 4.1, counties may exercise their discretion to interview proposers, and results to interview questions shall be scored in a manner similar to the process described in Section 4.1, Scoring of Proposals Phase II Review, above.
-Such scored results may be either added to those proposers' proposal scores, or will replace certain criteria scores, at the discretion of the counties.
+Should a county determine a need for interviewing proposers prior to making a final selection, notwithstanding the fact that no two proposals have received substantially similar scoring in accordance with Section 5.1, Boards may exercise its discretion to interview proposers, and results to interview questions shall be scored in a manner similar to the process described in Section 4.1, Scoring of Proposals Phase II Review, above.
+Such scored results may be either added to those proposers' proposal scores, or will replace certain criteria scores, at the discretion of Boards.
 The standards for scoring the interviews and the method used for considering the results of the interviews shall be applied consistently for all proposers participating in the interview process for that RFP.

-Counties reserve the right to negotiate with proposers for adjustments to their proposals should counties determine, for any reason, to adjust the scope of the project for which this RFP is released.
-Such communications are not violations of any communications prohibition, and are expressly permitted when initiated by counties, but are at the sole discretion of the counties.
+Counties reserve the right to negotiate with proposers for adjustments to their proposals should Boards determine, for any reason, to adjust the scope of the project for which this RFP is released.
+Such communications are not violations of any communications prohibition, and are expressly permitted when initiated by Boards, but are at the sole discretion of Boards.